Khonoma: Geography

 The terrain of the village is hilly, ranging from gentle slopes to steep and rugged hillsides.
 The hills are covered with lush forestland, rich in various species of flora and fauna.
 The state bird, Blyth's tragopan, a pheasant now nationally endangered, is found here.

 Demographics

 Khonoma is a medium size village located in Sechü Zubza sub-division of Kohima District, Nagaland with total 424 families residing.
 The Khonoma village has population of 1943 of which 919 are males while 1024 are females as per Population Census 2011.

 The village is divided into three clans (thinuos), namely Merhü-ma (M-Khel), Semo-ma (S-Khel) and Thevo-ma (T-Khel).

 Khonoma village has higher literacy rate compared to Nagaland.
 In 2011, literacy rate of Khonoma village was 83.41% compared to 79.55% of Nagaland.
-In Khonoma Male literacy stands at 93.72% while female literacy rate was 74.19%.
+In Khonoma, male literacy stood at 93.72% while female literacy rate was 74.19%.